evlar/sniper/README.md

 Example hotkey names: `s8_1`, `s8_2`, `s19_1`, etc.

 This naming structure is crucial for the system to correctly identify and manage different hotkeys, especially when launching and monitoring miner processes.

+- SSH key setup: SSH keys must be previously configured so that connections can be made without a password. [click here](docs/ssh_key_setup.md) for setup instructions.